HexelChain/HexelChain/README.md

 - `hexel env list`: Show current environment variables, or show available API keys if no variables are set
 - `hexel env set`: Show current environment variables, or show available API keys if no variables are set
+- `hexel refresh`: Refresh AIOS configuration.
+  Reloads the configuration from hexel/config/config.yaml.
+  Reinitializes all components without restarting the server.
+  The server must be running.

 When no environment variables are set, the following API keys will be shown:
 - `OPENAI_API_KEY`: OpenAI API key for accessing OpenAI services